Clastify logo

 Purity, yield and real laboratory products

-Melting-point data can help with this judgement: impurities usually lower a melting point and broaden the melting range.
+Melting-point data can help with this judgement.
+Impurities usually lower a melting point and broaden the melting range.
 A product with a smaller mass but a sharper melting range closer to the literature value may be the better product.

 Impossible yields